 The time has come to boldly, wildly, imagine better.
 We are being called upon, individually and as a society, to forge a new path and to find a new way of living.
 Will you join the journey?

 Want to check out the science and source references?

 Find the whole lot, with hyperlinks and page numbers here.

 I’ve compiled a bunch of carbon counters, online programs, apps that you can download immediately so you can get engaged in saving this wild and precious life today, here.

 Your Wild and Precious ‘Get Involved Now’ Kit

-I’ve compiled this bunch of carbon counters, apps, zero-waste online challenges, books, shopping guides etc. that can assist you and your household make switches straight away.
+I’ve compiled this bunch of carbon counters, apps, zero-waste online challenges, books, shopping guides etc. that can assist you and your household in making switches straight away.
 I’ve started with Australian resources for now but will update along the way.
 You can find it here.